-Our Finance Committee currently consists of Paul Coulson, David Bourne, Cormac Maguire, John Sheehan and Hermanus Troskie, with Paul Coulson serving as the chair of the Finance Committee.
+Our Finance Committee consists of David Bourne, Cormac Maguire, John Sheehan and Herman Troskie, with Herman Troskie serving as the chair of the Finance Committee.
+Paul Coulson resigned from the Finance Committee in December 2023.
 The Finance Committee, among other matters,